VyuWing-Learning/Web-Developer-Roadmap-Frontend/README.md

 ## Week 11
 **Testing**

-We will be using the enterprise accepted libraries of enzyme and jest as testing library for test driven development of our react apps
+We will be using the enterprise accepted libraries of enzyme and jest as the testing library for test-driven development of our react apps